 How do I create a practice plan?

-Motivating a younger student to practice their musical instrument can be challenging.
-MusicTeacherNotes helps to alleviate this problem.
-A tool on MusicTeacherNotes called the Practice Plan Creator helps parents and students turn music assignments into a structured practice plan that even young kids can follow.
+Motivating younger students to practice their musical instrument can be challenging.
+MusicTeacherNotes helps solve this problem with a tool called the Practice Plan Creator, which turns assignments into a structured practice plan that even young kids can follow.

 Creating a practice plan is a simple three-step process.
-Once you create your first practice plan, you will see how fast and easy it is to do.
-You'll also find that it can be used to significantly reduce wasted practice time and frustration that often accompanies getting students to practice music.
+Once you create your first plan, you’ll see how quick and easy it is—and how much it reduces wasted practice time and frustration that often comes with getting kids to practice music.

-Selecting what a student is supposed to practice is straightforward.
-Simply turn on or off toggles to add or remove them from the current practice plan.
+Choosing what a student should practice is straightforward.
+Simply toggle skills or songs on or off to include them in the current practice plan.

 Join MusicTeacherNotes